 As a responsible manufacturer we continue to explore alternative products which offer adult consumers greater choice and have the potential to reduce the risks associated with smoking.

-Our approach focuses on the development of vapour products.
-A growing number of regulators and public health bodies have concluded that vapour products, the largest and most developed opportunity within the Next Generation Products category, are safer than cigarettes and therefore have a role to play in reducing tobacco-related disease.
+A growing number of regulators and public health bodies have concluded that vapour products are safer than conventional cigarettes and therefore have a role to play in reducing tobacco-related disease.

-The regulation of vapour products is evolving and we continue to support the development of effective legislation.
+The regulation of vaping and other NGP is evolving and we continue to support the development of effective legislation.
 Good regulation ensures consumers have access to high quality products and information they can trust.

 We market and sell our products responsibly.

-We encourage governments and other relevant authorities to incorporate the practices set out in our Standard into national laws and agreements.
-We also encourage them to respect the principles of informed adult choice and commercial communication, and to allow consumers to receive information about the range of tobacco brands and products that are available to them.
+We encourage governments and other relevant authorities to respect the principles of informed adult choice and commercial communication, and to allow consumers to receive information about the range of brands and products that are available to them.

 We don’t seek to use genetically modified tobacco, as we don’t believe our consumers wish to buy products that contain genetically modified materials.